 FREEDOM TO ADAPT This Plan will give students, families and educators more say on how, where, when and what students will learn.
 In many cases, the way classes and schools look might change.
 School calendars may change if boards of education see that as benefitting students.
 Almost certainly, more learning will take place outside of the school setting.
 British Columbia's Response: Flexible, Adaptable, Excellence In Education sure each student is well served by their educational program.
 Each student is unique and our education system will support each student's interests and ways of learning.
-ACTION STEPS • We will work with our education partners to identify the attributes of an educated citizen and how that will be articulated throughout the education program culminating in graduation. • Curriculum will be redesigned to reflect the core competencies, skills, and knowledge that students need to succeed in the 21 st century.
+ACTION STEPS We will work with our education partners to identify the attributes of an educated citizen and how that will be articulated throughout the education program culminating in graduation.
+Curriculum will be redesigned to reflect the core competencies, skills, and knowledge that students need to succeed in the 21st century.
 BC's Education Plan is based on a simple principle: every learner will realize their full potential and contribute to the well-being of our province.
-To move our education system from good to great, the Plan has five key elements : A curriculum with fewer but higher level outcomes will create time to allow deeper learning and understanding.
-Increased flexibility will be key to making sure that student's passions and interests are realized, as well as their different and individual ways of learning. <list-item> 1) Ensonalized learning for every student 2) Quality teaching and learning 3) Elexibility and choice 4) High standards 1) Elexibility and schoice 4) High standards 5) Learning the schoice by technology 6) Learning the schoice by technology 7) Th</list-item> 2 Quality Teaching and Learning Ecs Education Plan acknowledges the complexity of the teacher's role.
+To move our education system from good to great, the Plan has five key A curriculum with fewer but higher level outcomes will create time to allow deeper learning and understanding.
+Increased flexibility will be key to making sure that student's passions and <text><list-item><list-item><list-item><list-item><list-item><list-item></list-item></list-item></list-item></list-item></list-item></list-item></text> 2 Quality Teaching and Learning BC's Education Plan acknowledges the complexity of the teacher's role.
 Teachers will receive support as they continue to adjust their roles to match what students need, moment by moment, to design personalized education that opens the door to educational success for British Columbia's young people.
 Professional standards will be high, and we will bring in a new system to regulate the teaching profession.
-ACTION STEPS We will work with our education partners to make sure that Professional expertise.
+A curron state to reaction partners to make sure that Professional Development days are used to enhance educators' knowledge base and professional expertise.
 It is important that teachers are able to refresh and develop new practices throughout their careers by participating in professional learning opportunities.
 On Pro D days, parents make alternative arrangements for their children and they need to be assured that these days are used as intended.
 We will work with universities to ensure teacher preparation programs give new teachers the knowledge and skills they require to support student learning.